Sintrop/regeneration-credit/docs-site/docs/contracts/RegenerationCredit.md

 ```

 _onlyOwner function to set contracts dependency.
-This function must be called only once after the contract deploy and ownership must be renounced after._
+This function must be called only once after the contract deploy and ownership must be renounced._

 #### Parameters